ReginaGyimesi/user-journey-tracker/README.md

 User stories:

-- As an operational agent, I'd like to search by users to see detailed user activity with session time, pages visited and items purchased so I can investigate specific issues.
+- As an operational agent, I'd like to search by users to see detailed user activity with session time and pages visited so I can investigate specific issues.
-- As a product manager, I'd like to see how many people drop off after a certain page so I can initiate improvements.
+- As a product manager, I’d like to identify which users have high session frequency but no purchases so I can explore potential friction points.
-- As a marketing analyst, I'd like to filter user journeys by date range and channel so that I can compare seasonal or campaign-driven behavior.
-- As a business owner, I'd like to see what are the best selling products are by purchase count or time spent on each page so I can maintain stock.
+- As a business owner, I’d like to monitor the trend of total sessions vs. unique users so I can assess repeat engagement.
 - As a product analyst, I'd like to see how long customers are spending on each page so I can identify drop off points.

 ![Wireframes](/assets/wireframes.svg)

 #### L2: More advanced prototype or MVP to present the idea (Pages transition and basic actions, but not connected to the Backend API)

-Tech used: tba

 | Dashboard page                           | Users page                       | Single user page                             |
 | ---------------------------------------- | -------------------------------- | -------------------------------------------- |